 Alcohol Ban in Phnom Penh

-From April 11-24 in the capital, the sale of alcohol is prohibited at all markets, supermarkets, restaurant, cafés, food stalls and shops.
+Initially from April 11-24 in the capital, the sale of alcohol was prohibited at all markets, supermarkets, restaurant, cafés, food stalls and shops.
+This ban was extended for a further two weeks until May 8th 2021 and extended again until May 22nd.

 In addition, all restaurants, cafés, food stores and other F&B businesses will not be allowed to provide dine-in service.
 Takeaways and delivery services will be allowed.